mit-acl/dpgo/README.md

-# DPGO
+# dpgo

 ## Introduction
 This repository contains implementation of synchronous and asynchronous Distributed Pose Graph Optimization (DPGO).
 The algorithms are described in the following publications:

- - Y. Tian, K. Khosoussi, D. M. Rosen, J. P. How. [**Distributed Certifiably Correct Pose-Graph Optimization**](https://arxiv.org/abs/1911.03721), in IEEE Transactions on Robotics, **honorable mention for King-Sun Fu Memorial Best Paper Award**, 2021.
+ - Y. Tian, K. Khosoussi, D. M. Rosen, J. P. How. [**Distributed Certifiably Correct Pose-Graph Optimization**](https://arxiv.org/abs/1911.03721), in IEEE Transactions on Robotics, 2021, **honorable mention for 2021 King-Sun Fu Memorial Best Paper Award**.

- - Y.Tian, A. Koppel, A. S. Bedi, J. P. How.  [**Asynchronous and Parallel Distributed Pose Graph Optimization**](https://arxiv.org/abs/2003.03281), in IEEE Robotics and Automation Letters, **honorable mention for RA-L best paper**, 2020.
+ - Y.Tian, A. Koppel, A. S. Bedi, J. P. How.  [**Asynchronous and Parallel Distributed Pose Graph Optimization**](https://arxiv.org/abs/2003.03281), in IEEE Robotics and Automation Letters, 2020, **honorable mention for 2020 RA-L best paper**.

 ## Building the C++ Library